xiaolu1211/junranpeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 🎓 About Me
 I am currently an Assistant Professor in the Inspur School of Artificial Intelligence, Shandong University.
 My research interests focus on 3D computer vision and generative AI, including motion capture & synthesis, 3D reconstruction and neural rendering.

+# 🔈 JOIN US!
+Please feel free to contact me for possible cooperation if you are interested in our projects or 3D vision research.

 # 🔥 News